 Khadi history dates back to Mahatma Gandhi when he promoted the use of handwoven Khadi to boycott foreign clothes during the British reign in India.
 Since then Khadi has gained enough popularity.
-It is favored not only as a made in India product but also because of its natural fiber.
-The fiber is cooling in India’s scorching heat making it a preferred material even today.
-Be it a saree, a kurta or tops, it is now a quintessential part of our wardrobe.
-From the Mahatma Gandhi to J.L.
-Nehru, and our current day Narendra Modi khadi has been honored by India’s politicians as well.
+It is favoured not only as a made-in-India product but also because of its natural fibre.
+The fibre is cooling in India’s scorching heat making it a preferred material even today.
+Be it a saree, a kurta or a top, it is now a quintessential part of our wardrobe.
+From Mahatma Gandhi to J.L.
+Nehru, our current-day Narendra Modi Khadi has been honoured by India’s politicians as well.
 Khadi is prepared using a charkha which makes the Charkha an important aspect of Indian history.

 The Charkha Museum

-The museum is strategically placed right opposite to Khadi Gramodyog in the inner circle.
+The museum is strategically placed right opposite Khadi Gramodyog in the inner circle.
 The Charkha Museum premises is installed with a small building housing all the vintage charkhas.
-The park outside the charkha museum has the gigantic 13 feet high and 26 feet long Charkha made of steel and built to endure Indian weather.
-The premises also has installations of a Gandhi statue, steel lion and the famous 3-monkey structure.
+The park outside the Charkha museum has gigantic 13 feet high and 26 feet long Charkha made of steel and built to endure Indian weather.
+The premises also has installations of a Gandhi statue, a steel lion and the famous 3-monkey structure.

 The ticket for the museum is merely 20₹ (0.28$) – crossed off by 50₹ to 20₹ – and a Khadi Soot Mala is given free along with it.

-The museum is home to 14 vintage charkhas showcasing the journey from yarn to the Khadi cloth.
-Charkha museum also has a charkha personally used by our current Prime Minister, Sh.
+The museum is home to 14 vintage charkhas showcasing the journey from yarn to Khadi cloth.
+Charkha Museum also has a charkha personally used by our current Prime Minister, Sh.
 Narendra Modi.
 The particular charkha was used by Sh.
-Modi in Ludhiana where he distributed 500 more charkhas to the women.
+Modi in Ludhiana where distributed 500 more charkhas to the women.

 The charkha has been a part of our heritage and now there’s a chance to get ourselves acquainted with it.
 When you’re in Connaught Place the next time, be sure to take out some time for the museum.